benediktpabinger/CCSD-Transition1x/README.md

 $ cd T1x
 $ pip install .
 ```
-if you want to run the ase_db.py example instead to install dependencies
+if you want to run the ase\_db.py example instead to install dependencies

 ```
 $ pip install '.[example]'
 ```

-To get the hdf5 file, run:
+To download the hdf5 file to a given path, run:

 ```
 $ python get_t1x.py {path}
 ```

-if no path is specified data will be downloaded in the current folder
+The data will be downloaded to the current folder if no path is specified.

 #### Usage
 In python run